sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 The ESP32 firmware in this example is managed with PlatformIO and uses the Arduino framework.

 The live ESP32 workflow was tested on macOS on Apple Silicon.
-The firmware project was run with PlatformIO Core 6.1.18, which was the latest stable PlatformIO Core release at the time of the live ESP32 run on January 2, 2026.
+The firmware project was run with PlatformIO Core 6.1.19.
 The project targets `esp32dev` with the Arduino framework.

 The firmware dependencies are declared in `firmware/platformio.ini` as: